MikroElektronika/mikrosdk_click_v2/clicks/6dofimu16/README.md

 ## Example Description

-> This example demonstrates the use of 6DOF IMU 16 click board by reading and displaying the accelerometer and gyroscope data (X, Y, and Z axis).
+> This example demonstrates the use of 6DOF IMU 16 Click board by reading and displaying the accelerometer and gyroscope data (X, Y, and Z axis).

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver performs the click default configuration, and checks communication by reading device ID.
+> Initializes the driver performs the Click default configuration, and checks communication by reading device ID.

 ```c